sparkflows/sparkflows-docs/docs/hpe/admin-guide/index.rst

 --------------------------
 To setup, follow the steps below :

 #.
-Get the Sparkflows tar file and unzip it.
+Get the Sparkflows TAR file and unzip it.
 #.
 Copy the **fire-spark_3.2.1-core-3.1.0-jar-with-dependencies.jar** and **workflowexecutecloud_livy.py** to the **MapRFS** with HPE team's support.

    Once you finish uploading the files, you can view them, by navigating to **Main Menu** > **Data Engineering** > **Data Sources** > **Browse**